locessentials/eng401-business-english-us/final-project/final-project-instructions.md

 ---

-## Final Presentation on Teams
+## Final Presentation in Discussion Forum

-Along with delivering all project files, you'll need share your presentation on Teams in the `Final Projects` channel.
+Along with delivering all project files, you'll need share your presentation in the `Final Projects` discussion forum.
 Share a link to your recorded presentation along with brief description on what it's about.
-Your Teams post should follow this template:
+Your post should follow this template:

 ```
 Subject: Title of Your Presentation